Political groups of the European Parliament: Eurosceptic conservatives

 European Conservatives and Reformists MEPs (2024-2029) has MEPs in 18 member states.
 Dark blue indicates member states sending multiple MEPs, light blue indicates member states sending a single MEP.

 Parties from certain European countries have been unwilling to join the centre-right European People's Party Group.
 These parties generally have a liberal conservative but eurosceptic agenda.
-The first such Group was formed when the French Gaullists split from the Liberal Group on 21 January 1965 and created a new Group called the "European Democratic Union" (not to be confused with the association of conservative and Christian-democratic parties founded in 1978 called the European Democrat Union nor the Conservative Group called the "European Democratic Group" founded in 1979).
-The Group was renamed on 16 January 1973 to the "Group of European Progressive Democrats" when the Gaullists were joined by the Irish Fianna Fáil and Scottish National Party, and renamed itself again on 24 July 1984 to the "Group of the European Democratic Alliance".
-The European Democratic Alliance joined with MEPs from Forza Italia to become the "Union for Europe" on 6 July 1995, but it did not last and the Forza Italia MEPs left on 15 June 1998 to join the EPP, leaving Union for Europe to struggle on until it split on 20 July 1999.
+The first such Group was formed when the French Gaullists split from the Liberal Group on 21 January 1965, and created a new Group called the European Democratic Union, which is not to be confused with the association of conservative and Christian-democratic parties founded in 1978 called the European Democrat Union nor the Conservative Group called the European Democratic Group founded in 1979.
+The group was renamed on 16 January 1973, under the name Group of European Progressive Democrats, when the Gaullists were joined by the Irish Fianna Fáil and Scottish National Party, and renamed itself again on 24 July 1984, under the name Group of the European Democratic Alliance.

+The European Democratic Alliance joined with MEPs from Forza Italia to become the Union for Europe, which occurred on 6 July 1995.
+This did not last and the Forza Italia MEPs left on 15 June 1998 to join the EPP, leaving Union for Europe to struggle on until it split on 20 July 1999.
 The French Rally for the Republic members joined the EPP, but Fianna Fáil and the Portuguese CDS–PP members joined a new group called the "Union for Europe of the Nations".
-After the 2009 Parliament elections the Union for Europe of Nations was disbanded due to a lack of members, with the remaining members splitting into factions, with some joining with the remaining members of Independence/Democracy to form Europe of Freedom and Democracy, a new Eurosceptic group, and the remaining members joining with the former members of the European Democrat subgroup of the EPP-ED to form the European Conservatives and Reformists.
+After the 2009 Parliament elections, the Union for Europe of Nations was disbanded due to a lack of members, with the remaining members splitting into factions, with some joining with the remaining members of Independence/Democracy to form Europe of Freedom and Democracy, a new Eurosceptic group, and the remaining members joining with the former members of the European Democrat subgroup of the EPP-ED to form the European Conservatives and Reformists.